Share on social media

 Process Mining?
 Data Mining?
-You hear the three terms mentioned during meetings, but -- to be honest -- you’re not sure whether they are not actually the same thing.
+You hear the three terms mentioned during meetings, but - to be honest - you’re not sure whether they are not actually the same thing.
+Well, they’re not.

 And where does even Business Process Management (BPM) fits in?